-Art Historian of the Ancestral Americas and Textiles/Fiber Arts
+Art Historian, Textiles of the Ancestral Americas

-He is in the department of Art History at Pennsylvania State University.
+He is a Ph.D.
+Candidate in the department of Art History at Pennsylvania State University.
 His dissertation is centered on the techniques of production and ritualized use of textiles for Inca imperial processions.
 It employs reconstructive techniques to recover the importance of a long-lost textile as a decolonial corrective to the Inca past.

 At Thiel College he obtained his B.A. in fine arts and Spanish with minors in art history and sociology, distinguished with highest honors.
 He served as the Associate to the Dietrich Honors Institute at Thiel for a year before heading to Penn State where he completed his M.A. in art history and has finished all Ph.D. requirements besides his dissertation.